 Begin by selecting the physical location of your new server.
 The closest location to you offers the lowest latency when connecting remotely.
-UpCloud currently offers infrastructure in Frankfurt, Helsinki, Amsterdam, Singapore, London, Chicago and San Jose.
+UpCloud currently offers infrastructure in Sydney, Frankfurt, Madrid, Helsinki, Amsterdam, Warsaw, Singapore, London, Chicago, New York and San Jose.

 Note that pricing varies between Helsinki and the other sites.
 This is reflected by the total monthly and hourly prices in the Summary.

 CPU, RAM and storage space define the basic capabilities of your cloud host.
-You have the option to select between a range of Simple monthly plans and the Flexible server plans.
+You have the option to select between a range of preconfigured General Purpose, High CPU, and High Memory plans as well as the flexible server plans.

-For a start-up web server, the first Simple plan of 1 GB RAM, 1 CPU, and 25GB MaxIOPS is often sufficient and a great starting point as a highly cost-effective choice.
+For a start-up web server, the first General Purpose plan of 1 GB RAM, 1 CPU, and 25GB MaxIOPS is often sufficient and a great starting point as a highly cost-effective choice.

 Should you have particularly specific system requirements, choose the Flexible plan and select your server resources by your needs up to 20 CPU cores and 128GB of RAM.

 You can always change the server configuration later and even freely move between Simple monthly plans and Flexible configurations with ease.
-Find out more about the configuration options in our article about using Simple and Flexible plans.
+Find out more about the configuration options in our article about working with Cloud Server plans.